 Description of Test

 You will lie on your back.
 Your feet are placed in foot rests.
-You will be asked to let your legs fall open to the side.
+You will be asked to let your legs fall open to the sides.
 A medical instrument called a speculum will be gently inserted into the vagina.
 It opens the vagina so that the cervix can be viewed.
 A swab will be inserted into the vagina.
-The swab will be used to wipe the walls of the cervix.
-The swab will then be sent to the lab.
+The swab will be used to wipe the surface of the cervix.
+The swab will be examined under a microscope.
 This test is most often performed at the same time you are having a Pap smear.

 How Long Will It Take?